LT-IntroToAI-SY2526/assignment6-part2-per4-AlexisPelaez/a6_part2_writeup.md

 If you could add TWO more features to improve your house price predictions, what would they be and why?

 **Feature 1:**
+Distance from city

 **Why it would help:**
+Homes further away from cities tend to be cheaper as a result.

 **Feature 2:**
+Neighborhood safety

 **Why it would help:**
+The more violence that there is in an area, the prices of homes in that neighborhood would drop.

 ---